Philippines rushes aid as more rains pound Manila

 About 60 percent of Manila, a metropolis of about 12 million people, remained inundated, Benito Ramos, head of the national disaster agency, told Reuters.

-Danger to the population was compounded by an early Wednesday evening one-hour downpour of 54.7 mm (2.15 inches), just shy of a record one-hour soaking of 56.58 mm in September 2009 that inundated the capital, killing more than 700 people and causing $1 billion worth of property damage.
+Danger to the population was compounded by an early Wednesday evening one-hour downpour of 54.7 mm (2.15 inches), just shy of a record one-hour soaking of 56.58 mm in September 2009 that inundated the capital, killing more than 700 people and causing $1 billion (639 million pounds) worth of property damage.

 The weather bureau issued a new weather alert as the downpour hit, only hours after lifting an earlier warning.
 But many people have refused to leave flooded homes, fearing a loss of valuables and livelihoods, Ramos said.